What Is Isopropyl Alcohol and How Is It Used?

-Rubbing alcohol is a antiseptic which U.S. Pharmacopeia standards defines as containing not less than 68% and not more than 72% of isopropyl alcohol, by volume, the remainder consisting of water, with or without suitable stabilizers, perfume oils, and color additives certified by the FDA for use in drugs.
-The difference between rubbing alcohol and more pure forms, is that rubbing alcohol contains denaturants which make the solution unpalatable for human consumption.
+Rubbing alcohol is an antiseptic which U.S. Pharmacopeia standards defines as containing not less than 68% and not more than 72% of isopropyl alcohol, by volume, the remainder consisting of water, with or without suitable stabilizers, perfume oils, and color additives certified by the FDA for use in drugs.
+The difference between rubbing alcohol and more pure forms is that rubbing alcohol contains denaturants which make the solution unpalatable for human consumption.
 Technically, all grades of rubbing alcohol containing 68% -72% isopropyl alcohol fall under the “rubbing alcohol” namesake for household use.
 Isopropyl alcohol concentrations >91% volume fail to provide bactericidal efficiency and are less effective for antiseptic use, thus its distinction as “rubbing alcohol” is not warranted and may cause confusion.

 For more information, continue with suggested reading below, or contact us about ordering in bulk, hazmat requirements, or for further questions on best usage and results.